sensordeck/atlas-docs/docs/hardware-architecture.md

 ## System Role

-Atlas is designed as a board-level sensor infrastructure platform for robotics and industrial mobility systems.
+Atlas Fusion V2 is designed as a board-level sensor infrastructure platform for robotics and industrial mobility systems.

 At the hardware level, Atlas provides: